-What Are Amazon FBA Transaction Fees and Fee Breakdown
+What are Amazon FBA Transaction Fees and Fee Breakdowns

 FBA Order Handling Fee

 When you look at the example transaction pictured above, the FBA Order Handling Fee doesn’t seem like a deal breaker at less than 1% gross.
 But what does FBA Order Handling Fee mean?

 The FBA Order Handling Fee is literally just that — it is a fee to physically touch your product.
 After all, someone has to do it, now that you use FBA, it doesn’t have to be you.